 In case of Appreciation Withdrawal, what is redeemed is any gain you make from the time of investment.

-The tax implications of an SWP are similar to the usual redemption of units of a mutual fund, which are redeemed on a first in, first out (FIFO) basis.
+The tax implications of a systematic withdrawal plan is similar to the usual redemption of units of a mutual fund, which are redeemed on a first in, first out (FIFO) basis.
 This means the units purchased first are redeemed first.

 This is a tax-efficient way to enjoy an investment, though the actual taxes to be paid will depend on the tenure and nature of the fund.